-The City issued 906 single-family building permits in FY-24.
-Most of the current construction activity is in the northeast part of Round Rock in the Salerno and Avery East Subdivisions.
+The City issued 259 single-family building permits in the first half of FY-25, but no single-family permits were issued in the ETJ.
+Most of the current construction activity is in the northeast part of Round Rock, in the Salerno, Sauls Ranch East, Avery East, and University Heights Subdivisions.